cristian-grecu/master-baccarat-2025/README.md

 Any template files we give you (e.g., `card7seg.sv`) should be directly modified and committed using **the same filename**, rather than copied and modified.

-NOTE: The repository created for you when you follow the assignment link is private by default. **Do not** make it public — that would violate the academic honesty rules for this course.
+NOTE 1: The repository created for you when you follow the assignment link is private by default. **Do not** make it public — that would violate the academic honesty rules for this course.

+NOTE 2: We may be experimenting with a new GitHub Classroom feature that simplifies TAs/instructor feedback.
+When it creates the remote lab repository for you, it will automatically create a new development branch called "feedback".
+Do not use this branch or create any other branches.
+By default, all of your commits will be against the main branch called "master".
+The system also automatically creates a "pull request" from the master branch to the feedback branch.
+This is a way of asking the feedback branch if it will accept all of the commits made to the master branch. **DO NOT MERGE THIS PULL REQUEST**.
+Instead, continue to make commits (and push those commits) as often as you like.
+The commits, when pushed, will be added to the pull request.
+In other words, this pull request becomes a handy way to view all of the changes you have made to the assignment.
+More importantly, any of the collaborators on your repository (you, a TA, or the instructor) can review changes made by any commit and add comments or feedback.
+This is a potentially very valuable feature for sharing your code with a TA/instructor and getting feedback, and responding to that feedback.
+You can also push new commits, and these are automatically folded in to the pull request to show improvements.

 ### Automatic testing